 If the customer needs job coaching to be successful in his or her employment, the ESP must provide the service and may not bill separately.

+Customers must work a minimum of 30 cumulative calendar days before achieving Benchmark C when the customer accepts a new position with employer or obtains employment with another employer before achieving Benchmark C.

 For additional information on Asset Discovery, Skills Training, and Project SEARCH Job Placement, see VR-SFP Chapter 16: Project SEARCH.

 C-422-7: Measurable Skill Gains (MSG) Related to Project SEARCH